-- a) On ice officials shall be entitled to the following expenses: The most economical air fare, or if travelling by car a rate per kilometer as established by BC Hockey (not to exceed the nontaxable limit as defined by the CRA). - b) In any Society playoff where the home team has not made arrangements to collect gate receipts, the home team must pay the prescribed on-ice official fees to the BC Hockey representative in charge of the playoff who in turn will pay the officials immediately after the game.
+- a) On ice officials shall be entitled to the following expenses: The most economical air fare, or if travelling by car a rate per kilometer as established by BC Hockey (not to exceed the non-taxable limit as defined by the CRA), in addition to any other required per diem and accommodations. - b) In any Society playoff / championship where the home team has not made arrangements to collect gate receipts, the home team must pay the prescribed on-ice official fees to the BC Hockey representative in charge of the playoff / championship who in turn will pay the officials prior to the game.